awslabs/aws-encryption-sdk-specification/framework/test-vectors/complete-vectors/default-cmm.md

 every subset of the keys for this encryption context MUST be attempted as the `requiredEncryptionContextKeys`.
-The keys of the encryption context attempted however MUST NOT fully intersect with the `requiredEncryptionContextKeys`.
+The keys of the encryption context attempted however where the `requiredEncryptionContextKeys` MUST NOT be a subset of the attempted subset.

 For example: